What measures has the EU taken in response to the Russian invasion of Ukraine?

 Energy security and energy prices

 The member states rely on Russia for some of their energy requirements, especially gas.
 The war in Ukraine has affected both energy security and energy prices.
-On 18 May 2022 the European Commission presented its REPowerEU Plan in response to the consequences of the war in Ukraine for energy security, high energy prices and the EU’s energy reliance on fossil fuels from Russia.
+On 18 May 2022, the European Commission presented its REPowerEU Plan in response to the war's consequences for energy security, energy prices and the EU’s energy reliance on fossil fuels from Russia.
 The Commission’s plan is designed to reduce reliance on Russia’s fossil fuels in the near term and accelerate the energy transition.

 Read more about the plan and resultant actions here.
 Established on 7 April 2022, the EU Energy Platform enables member states to work together voluntarily to secure affordable energy supplies from reliable partners.